 Out of Square Windows

-I think my windows are uneven.
-How do I check them for squareness, and can I still install shutters?
+I think my windows are uneven, can I still install shutters?

 To measure your windows, you’ll need to measure both their width and height in three places.
 Imagine there are six lines dividing your window both horizontally and vertically, and measure across these points, like below: